On the convergence of the variational quantum eigensolver and quantum optimal control

 One might find problems where the Riemannian gradient only has support in a polynomially sized Lie algebra, in which case it might be better to only parameterize the corresponding smaller Lie group.
-We expect that the family of composite ansätze can in principle be generalized to different Lie groups of lower dimension, which would lead to a reduction in the number of optimization variables needed for the parameterization.
+We expect that the family of composite ansätze can in principle be generalized to different subgroups of lower dimension, which would lead to a reduction in the number of optimization variables needed for the parameterization.
 Recent work indicates that problems with a polynomially sized Lie algebra can be efficiently solved on classical computers as well \cite{goh_lie-algebraic_2025}.

 However, for some parameterizations that satisfy local surjectivity, gradient descent may not converge at all.
 To demonstrate this issue, let \(U(\vec{\theta})\) be the \(\mathbb{SU}(d)\)-gate ansatz and consider for some very small radius \(R\) the parameterization \(U(\frac{2R}{\pi}\arctan(\vec{\theta}))\).
 While this parameterization satisfies all the conditions of the theorem, only unitaries that are sufficiently close to the identity can be reached.
 Consequently, if the global optimum lies outside this region, the gradient algorithm must escape to infinity.